rust-lang/book/second-edition/src/ch07-02-controlling-visibility-with-pub.md

 warning that the function is unused will go away.
 Marking a function as public lets Rust know that the function will be used by code outside of our program.
 Rust considers the theoretical external usage that’s now possible as the function “being used.”
-Thus, when something is marked public, Rust will not require that it be used in our program and will stop warning that the item is unused.
+Thus, when a function is marked public, Rust will not require that it be used in our program and will stop warning that the function is unused.

 ### Making a Function Public

-To tell Rust to make something public, we add the `pub` keyword to the start of the declaration of the item we want to make public.
+To tell Rust to make a function public, we add the `pub` keyword to the start of the declaration.
 We’ll focus on fixing the warning that indicates `client::connect` has gone unused for now, as well as the `` module `client` is private `` error from our binary crate.
 Modify *src/lib.rs* to make the `client` module public, like so:

 <span class="filename">Filename: src/lib.rs</span>